KrisKennaway/ii-pix/README.md

 * `--verbose` Show progress during conversion (default: False)
 * `--gamma-correct` Gamma-correct image by this value (default: 2.4)

+See below for DHR- and SHR- specific instructions.

 ## Double Hi-Res

-To convert an image to double hi-res, the simplest usage is:
+To convert an image to Double Hi-Res (560x192, 16 colours but [it's complicated](docs/dhr.md)), the simplest usage is:

 ```buildoutcfg
 python convert.py dhr --palette ntsc <input> <output.dhr>